Veydrin Open Data Standard

 e.g. 1.1 → 1.2

-Consumers receiving an unknown enum value must not reject the document.
-They may treat it as an unrecognized value.
+Consumers receiving an unknown enum value MUST NOT reject the document.
+They MAY treat it as an unrecognized value.

 Change required field semanticsAlters what a required field means, renames it, or removes it.